amiltonwong/CarND-Vehicle-Detection/writeup_template.md

 The corresponding part in parameters configuration is listed in `cell `.

+**3. Training a HoG+SVM classifier**

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

+First, I feed the data into function extract_features() to compute the corresponding HoG features.
+The HoG feature extraction uses this parameter combination (orient=11, pix_per_cell=16, cell_per_block=2, hog_channel=ALL, colorspace=YUV) to obtain HoG features in dimention 1,188.
+The extraction is listed in `(cell 6)` and the corresponding feature extraction function is listed function extract_features() in `cell 5`.
+Then a feature normalizer is applied to scale the features to zero mean and unit variance using function StandardScaler() `cell 9`.
+Finally, I split the vehicle and non-vehicle data into 80% for training set (14,208 images) and 20% for test set (3,552 images) using function train_test_split() , `cell 6`

 I trained a linear SVM using...